DigitalArcPlatform/documentation/docs/duringEvent/checkin/checkin.md

 		- Change of consent during verification or at check-out.
 		- One entry depicts more than 1 item
 			- If this is the case, it will require a conversation.
 Sometimes it makes sense for items to be groups.
 Other times it may make more sense to have each items as a separate row in the "Verified Sign-In" tab.
-			- See example below an accompanying [screen recording][ScreenRecording] for an example of one entry needing to be split into two entries in "Verified Sign-In."
 			- **Example:** Original submission contained two postcards as one entry.
 After discussion at check-in, it was decided that each postcard should have its own entry since they were addressed to different people with different messages.
 In “Verified Sign-In,” a second entry, copy-and-pasted from the original that was created, with minor changes to each entry: (to grandmother) and (to friend), to distinguish them.

 	[ScreenRecording]: http://tiny.cc/2023CheckInTutorial